Skip to main content

 4. Ísafjörður

 The small town of Ísafjörður is in fact the largest in the Westfjords, making it the unofficial capital of the region.
-After driving through the vast spotless landscape for hours, getting to Ísafjörður feels like arriving in a huge metropolis.
+After driving through the largely empty landscape of the Westfjords, Ísafjörður feels like a proper town, with restaurants, museums, and a working harbour.

 It’s definitely worth spending an afternoon or whole day exploring the quaint streets of the town.
 You’ll find a handful of cozy restaurants and cafés in traditional 18th-century timber houses, along with cute bookshops.

-Then there are the museums, including the Ísafjörður Culture House and the Hversdagssafn (Museum of Daily Life). Ísafjörður is also known for its musical connections, with its music school, and status as the host of the Aldrei fór ég suður (“I Never Went South”) rock festival.
+Then there are the museums, including the Ísafjörður Culture House. Ísafjörður is also known for its musical connections, with its music school, and status as the host of the Aldrei fór ég suður (“I Never Went South”) rock festival.

 The town of Ísafjörður seen from above